samelliott89/shifts-old-api/README.md

 * `$ cd shifts-api`
 * `$ npm install`

-The Shifts API uses rethinkDB as it's data store.
+The Shifts API uses rethinkDB as its data store.

 Run `$ coffee app.coffee` to start the server.